dominictristram/dominictristram.github.io/about.md

 because I immediately loved it.
 I've changed jobs and homes a few times since but remain based in Bath.

-My young daughter who was born at home in Odd Down in September 2012 and my son who was also born at there in September 2014.
+My daughter was born at home in Odd Down in September 2012 and my son who was also born at there in September 2014.
+Both go to school locally.
+My partner works in the NHS.

 I work in the technology sector.
 I studied computer science at university and came to Bath to work for a rapidly growing start-up.
 Since then I've worked in everything from Bath's